El Mundo · White Paper

 IETF drafts.

-- Rodriguez, R., and Graña, J. Metaphor-Driven Vocabularies for Software Architecture.
+- Rodriguez, R., and Graña, J. Vocabularies Driven by Metaphor for Software Architecture.
 Internet-Draft,

 draft-rodriguez-grana-metaphor-vocabularies-00. - Rodriguez, R., and Graña, J. El Mundo Lexicon.
 Internet-Draft,